SaucecodeOfficial/developer-challenge/readme.md

 - Complete the challenges below as best you can.

-- Submit a pull request for your complete challenges with a brief summary of the changes and / or issues faced.
+- Submit a pull request for your complete challenges, commit history intact, with a brief summary of the changes and / or issues faced.

 ## Submission evaluation